top of page

 5- Bend your knees like sitting on a chair and compare how much harder it is to step from foot to foot.

-Ankle flex- 10 Points - video
+Ankle flex- Total score is 10 - video

 1- Stand in an athletic stance. flex just your ankles as far forward as possible and return to start.
 Go from slow to fast.